Ryngineer-Public/property-pulse-nextjs/README.md

     It usually just displays a static message, so it doesn't need client-side interactivity or hooks.
     By default, Next.js treats not-found.jsx as a server component, which is more efficient for static content.

+### Client vs. Server Components

+Server Components and Client Components are two types of React components in Next.js (especially with the App Router):

+Server Components
+Default in Next.js app directory.
+Rendered on the server (Node.js), not in the browser.
+Can access server-side resources directly (like databases, file system, environment variables).
+Cannot use React hooks that require the browser (like useState, useEffect).
+Do not increase client-side JavaScript bundle size.
+Syntax: No special directive needed.

+Client Components
+Rendered on the client (browser).
+Can use browser-only APIs and React hooks (useState, useEffect, etc.).
+Needed for interactivity (forms, modals, event handlers).
+Must include "use client" at the top of the file.
+Increase client-side JavaScript bundle size.

+### Why use a client component?

+#### Interactivity:

+Client components allow you to use React hooks like useState, useEffect, and useContext to manage local state, handle user events, and perform side effects in the browser.

+#### Browser APIs:

+You can access browser-specific features (like window, document, localStorage, geolocation, etc.) that are not available on the server.

+#### Dynamic UI:

+Components that need to update in response to user actions (forms, modals, dropdowns, tabs, etc.) must be client components.

+#### Third-party libraries:

+Many UI libraries (like Material UI, React Bootstrap, or charting libraries) require client-side rendering and hooks.

 ## Setting up MongoDB Locally

 To set up MongoDB locally for your Next.js project, you can use Docker to run a MongoDB container.
 This allows you to easily manage your database without needing to install MongoDB directly on your machine.

+### Server Functions

+A Server Function is a function that executes on the server.
+In Next.js these functions can be invoked from client components..
+When the framework builds your application, it passes a reference of the server function to the client component.
+When the client conmponent calls the server function, it sends a http request to the server by serializing the request params and if the server function returns data that is also serialized.

+Eg : Server actions within PropertyEditForm.jsx.
+The action function invokes a server function that is marked as a server function.

 ### Download Mongo Image